Brazilian aircraft carrier São Paulo: Refit and delayed decommissioning (2012–2022)

 São Paulo was expected to rejoin the fleet in late 2013, but suffered another major fire in 2012.
 In 2017, the Navy announced the ship would be demobilized and decommissioned, citing the uneconomical cost of further repairs.
 The Brazilian Navy formally decommissioned São Paulo on 22 November 2018.

-Scheduled to arrive at Aliağa, Turkey on 7 September 2022 for scrapping, the ship was towed from Rio de Janeiro on 4 August 2022 by the Dutch tugboat Alp Centre, after been bought for R$10,550,000.00 or US$1,919,857.35 from Sök.
+Scheduled to arrive at Aliağa, Turkey on 7 September 2022 for scrapping, the ship was towed from Rio de Janeiro on 4 August 2022 by the Dutch tugboat Alp Centre, after being bought for R$10,550,000.00 (ca. US$ 1.9 million) from Sök.
 The ship and her tugboat arrived off the Moroccan coast on 26 August, preparing to enter the Mediterranean Sea through Gibraltar, when the Turkish government suddenly withdrew permission for the ship to dock in Turkey.
 This decision was made after officials at the Turkish Ministry of the Environment determined that the report submitted by Brazilian authorities significantly underestimated the amount of hazardous material aboard the ship when compared to ships of the same class and period.
 For example, the report estimated the presence of only 9.6 tons of asbestos when Clemenceau — São Paulo's sister ship — contained at least 600 tons of this carcinogenic material.
 The convoy reversed course and headed back to Rio de Janeiro.

 After the decommissioning was announced, a private foundation called Instituto São Paulo/Foch (ISP) formed by former crew and enthusiasts attempted to transform the carrier into a museum ship.
-Previous plans to make a museum ship of her predecessor, Minas Gerais, were aborted.
+Previous plans to make a museum ship of her predecessor, Minas Gerais, had been aborted.
 ISP was responsible for the judicial order to tow the ship back to Brazil.
-Concerns over the potential risk of "massive ecological damage were made by several national and international environmentalist organizations.
+Concerns over the potential risk of "massive ecological damage" were made by several national and international environmentalist organizations.

-A lawyer instrumental in the ship's return characterized the overall handling of the matter as severely rushed and negligent, with authorities bypassing proper evaluation and selling the ship for a fraction of the real price.
+A lawyer instrumental in the ship's return characterized the overall handling of the matter as severely rushed and negligent, with authorities bypassing proper evaluation and selling the ship for a fraction of the real value.
 The foundation was also barred from the auction as Brazilian authorities were only interested in companies seeking to dismantle the ship.
-The Brazilian Navy refused to allow the ship to anchor again in Rio de Janeiro, and sent the convoy to a port in Suape, Pernambuco, where she was again also not allowed to anchor, and had thus been waiting in the waters for a pending cleanup by the Navy.
+The Brazilian Navy refused to allow the ship to anchor again in Rio de Janeiro, and sent the convoy to a port in Suape, Pernambuco, where she was again not allowed to anchor, and had thus been waiting in the waters for a pending cleanup by the Navy.